Substance Use Disorders: Defining Terms and Getting Treatment

 The DSM-5 defines substance use disorders within a class of conditions “related to the taking of a drug of abuse (including alcohol).”
 It also lists classes of substances that fall under this category, including:

 - opioids, including heroin and some types of prescription pain medication

-- sedatives, tranquilizers, and depressants, including benzodiazepines and barbiturates
+- sedatives, tranquilizers, and depressants,

 The Surgeon General’s Report on Alcohol, Drugs, and Health notes that a substance use disorder is a clinical condition and not a flaw in a person’s character or morality.
 The symptoms of substance use disorders result from chemical changes in the brain that affect someone’s ability to manage their substance use.